A Mighty Girl's top picks of the best new biographies for children and teens about incredible women from around the world.

 Grace Hopper was a software tester, a creative inventor, and a top-notch mentor — but she was also a famous rule-breaker, risk-taker, and sometimes a real trouble-maker!
 In this riveting picture book biography of the woman nicknamed "Amazing Grace," author Laurie Wallmark captures the determination and cleverness of the woman who invented the COBOL computer language, allowing people to "talk" to computers with typed commands.
 Fun anecdotes — like the time she found a literal bug in the computer — provide a glimpse into the extraordinary life of this accomplished woman, who knew that quick thinking and insatiable curiosity were the key to pushing a (sometimes reluctant) world forward.

 In this much-anticipated follow-up to She Persisted: 13 American Women Who Changed The World, author Chelsea Clinton goes beyond America's borders to introduce young readers to inspiring women from around the globe!
 Scientists, athletes, artists, and activists: these women refused to listen to the naysayers and insisted on making their voice heard.
 From famous names like J.K.
-Rowling, Malala Yousafzai, and Marie Curie, to less familiar ones like Leymah Gbowee, Carline Herschel, and Kate Sheppard, these profiles will show kids that women everywhere prove that persistence is power every day.
+Rowling, Malala Yousafzai, and Marie Curie, to less familiar ones like Leymah Gbowee, Caroline Herschel, and Kate Sheppard, these profiles will show kids that women everywhere prove that persistence is power every day.
+For more picture book, board books, and early chapter books from this empowering series, visit our She Persisted Collection.

 Growing up in Rome, Elsa Schiaparelli knew she was "brutta" — ugly — so she searched around her for beauty, even "planting" seeds in her ears and nose so she would be vibrant and colorful like the flower market!
 In the 1920s and '30s, as a single mother in Paris, she drew inspiration from her surrealist artist friends and her own vivid imagination and started creating amazing, unique designs — from a hat shaped like shoes to a dress covered in lobsters — all in bold colors, including the signature shocking pink she invented herself.
 With style and sophistication, this book celebrates a truly innovative designer who dared to go her own way.